We are here for you whatever your conditionContact us

 People with Trichotillomania (often referred to as Trich or TTM), have an irresistible urge to pull out their hair, usually from their scalp, eyelashes, and eyebrows.
-It is often caused by stress and is most common in girls and young women.
+It is often caused by negative emotions such as stress, anxiety, or boredom, but may also have no obvious emotional cause.
+Many people develop Trich when they are teenagers or young adults.
 The urge to pull the hair can be overwhelming, or it can be something which is done subconsciously.
 This makes it an extremely frustrating and depressing condition, affecting confidence, wellbeing and self-esteem.

 Our bespoke and versatile solution